Jawed Ludin

-Jawed Ludin (جاوید لودین) is the Deputy Foreign Minister on Political Affairs.
+Jawed Ludin (جاوید لودین) is a former Deputy Foreign Minister on Political Affairs of Afghanistan.
 He was appointed on 2011, by President Hamid Karzai.
-He was Ambassador of Afghanistan in Canada from 2009 to 2012, and had been Spokesperson and later Chief of Staff to President Karzai.
+He was Ambassador of Afghanistan in Canada from 2009 to 2012, and had been spokesperson and later chief of staff to President Karzai.

 Early life and education

 Jawed Ludin was born on March 16, 1973, in Kabul, Afghanistan.
 He completed his primary and secondary education in Kabul.
 In 1990, he was admitted to the Faculty of Medical Sciences of Kabul University where he studied general medicine until the summer of 1992 when the university was shut down due to the civil war.
 Jawed Ludin resumed his studies when he went to exile in London, United Kingdom, in 1998, studying politics and sociology.
 In 2002, he earned a Master of Science degree in Political Theory from the University of London.
 He is a candidate for an LLM degree in Public International Law from the University of Oslo.